 Email and Form Information

-In addition to information actively provided by individuals using CyVerse websites, computational resources, and other online services, CyVerse may record information such as, but not limited to, the following types of information each time these access points are used:
+In addition to information actively provided by individuals using CyVerse websites, computational resources, and other online services, CyVerse may record information such as, but not limited to:

 Internet address of the computer being used